zzzyyyxxxmmm/basics/microservice/README.md

 3. Take care dependency.
 Modify one module may influence other modules.
 4. hard to delopy.
 There so many small service to deploy. 一种自动化方案就是适用Paas, 例如AWS. 另一种就是kubernates

+Any changes to the application require redeploying the entire application, which can take longer than deploying microservices.
+Developers tended to bundle changes before releasing them.

+If a bundled release had a bug in a feature change, then all feature changes would be rolled back when the monolithic application was rolled back.

+It was difficult to coordinate changes when teams of developers had to work with a single file or a small number of files of source code.

 # CAP

 ### Consistency